 After 200 civic engagement hours, students will present on their experience in the yearly capstone presentation.
 Where members of the NC State and local community are invited to engage with our scholars and learn from the students’ insights and experiences.

 Apply to be an Engaged Service Scholar

 Students with a passion for civic engagement and public service are encouraged to apply to become an Engaged Service Scholar!
 Applications are live from October 9th, 2017 to November 13th, 2017.
-A new community of scholars will start Spring of 2018.
+Applications are available and must be completed by November 20th: ESS program application A new community of scholars will start Spring of 2018.
 We also encourage you to attend an information session for more info: